victorliu-sq/PaperWriting/FlashSMP.md

 ## Optimizing Memory Access Patterns

-The Gale-Shapley (GS) algorithm is inherently memory-intensive due to its frequent access to preference lists and the need for efficient retrieval of rank information.
-In particular, the acceptance phase requires determining the rank of each man in the preference list of the proposed woman.
-To achieve this efficiently, we introduce the concept of the Rank Matrix, a precomputed data structure that allows for O(1) time complexity in retrieving these ranks.
-Constructing the Rank Matrix involves preprocessing, which runs in O(n^2) time, where n is the number of participants.
-The Rank Matrix is designed such that each entry 𝑅[𝑖][𝑗]*R*[*i*][*j*] represents the rank of man 𝑀𝑖*M**i* in woman 𝑊𝑗*W**j*'s preference list.
-By precomputing this matrix, the algorithm can quickly access the rank information, thereby optimizing memory access patterns and reducing latency.
+According to section 2, the acceptance phase of GS algorithm requires determining the rank of each man in the preference list of the proposed woman.
+An efficient approach is to utilize a precomputed data structure, called Rank Matrix, that allows for O(1) time complexity in retrieving these ranks.

 To illustrate how the Rank Matrix works, consider the following preference lists: